alexchiri/alexchiri-blog/posts/2022-06-10-desirable-difficulties.md

 > Desirable difficulties like testing and spacing make knowledge stick and becomes durable. - David Epstein, _Range_

-Desirable difficulties are no silver bullets, but they are proven to help.
+Desirable difficulties are no silver bullets, but they are proven to help long-term retention of the things we want to learn.
+Whenever you find yourself learning something completely new, I suggest you give them a try.

-Bonus: a short recording of me presenting some of these desirable difficulties with some quote from the book Range, by David Epstein.
+Bonus: a short recording of me presenting some of these desirable difficulties with some quotes from the book Range, by David Epstein.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/uKIbUNE2w-0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>